AbieSafdie171/cs670/doc.md

 ## Models

-I fit multiple linear regression models and boosted trees...
+I fit multiple linear regression models
 	- cross-validation
 	- ridge regression bc of multicollinearity

+I fit boosted trees...?
+	- simple boosted trees etc.

+## Analysis and discussion

+Draw what conclusions you can and observe what remains inconclusive.
+Explain the evidence.

+## Impact

+Explain the likely impact your methods could have if adopted widely.